 Create application container images at build/release time rather than at deployment time.

 Environmental consistency across development, testing and production

 Runs the same on a laptop as it does in the cloud.

 Roll out new versions of apps with zero downtime

 Kubernetes automatically rolls out containers which can be easily rolled back.

 Kubernetes can be traditionally implemented using a set of purpose-built administration tools.
 This process involves setting the Kubernetes cluster upon a series of servers either on-premises or in a cloud provider of the customers choosing (AWS, Azure, GCP).
 This solution is highly customisable and offers the most flexibility in terms of integration with existing solutions.

 Infrastructure As Code Deployment

-Using a series of automation tools, Kubernetes can be deployed using an infrastructure as code principle.
+Using a series of automation tools such as Terraform, Kubernetes can be deployed using infrastructure as code principle.
 This means that clusters can be quickly spun up and torn down to save on cloud infrastructure costs.
 It also means that deployments are easily repeatable so that new cluster environments can be quickly established.
 There is also the added benefit of having a backup of your Kubernetes configuration should anything go wrong with the cluster.

 Cloud Provider Kubernetes Deployment